shreysudan/query-parser/README.md

 # query-parser

-A simple query parser made with HTML/CSS/JS
+A simple query parser made with HTML/CSS/JS.

+Added some changes.